IDNI/TML/README.md

     !!
 T((?x ?y)).

-Proof extraction is done by:
+Proof extraction is done by adding a single directive specifying a relation

-    !! relname e(1 ?x).
+name:

+    @trace relname.

-which will construct a forest with relation symbol `relname` that proves all results that match `e(1 ?x)`, in a fashion that described above: if we have a rule
+which will construct a forest with relation symbol `relname` that contains all possible witnesses to all derived facts, in a fashion that was described
+above: if we have a rule

     e(?x ?y) :- e(?x ?z), e(?y ?z).
-    !!
-P e(1 ?x).
+    @trace P.

-then the proof tree will have the form
+then the trace tree will have the form

     P((e(?x ?y)) (e(?x ?z)) (e(?y ?z))).